Reona Ueda and Studio Newwork

 urethane-coated, lacquered synthetic resin and stainless steel

-100 pieces were initially planned to be produced, but only seven pieces have been made.
+100 pieces were initially planned to be produced, but eight pieces have been made.
 It was sold exclusively at Tate Modern shop and Hugo & Marie online store.

 47 x 46 x 251 mm / 1.85 x 1.81 x 9.88 in

 1.7 is an art multiple inspired by a traditional Japanese hair ornament kanzashi.
 It is composed of spiraling text by an unknown author, “It does not mean to be in a place where there is no noise, trouble, or hard work.
 It means to be in the midst of those things and still be calm in your heart.”, embellished with handmade representations of Japanese native plants included in a classic botanical book, Flora Japonica.
 Written by the German physician P.F.B. von Siebold (1796-1866), it introduced many Japanese plants and flowers to Europeans in the 19th century.